rynn-kanra/coop-yield/README.md

 # coop-yield (`Cooperative Yield`)

-`coop-yield` is a **cooperative yield** utility for JavaScript/TypeScript that helps prevent long-running loops from blocking the event loop.
+`coop-yield` is a **cooperative yield** utility for JavaScript/TypeScript that helps prevent long-running CPU-bound task from blocking the event loop.
 It schedules **microtask** and **macrotask** yields automatically, letting other tasks (timers, UI updates, async operations) run smoothly.

 ---